youknow421/Buyforce-MVP/README.md

 Full UX/UI system  |	⚠️ Basic |	Inline styles - no proper design system/components

 For clarification, most of the "Not done" are in a working state. i(Abdallah)'d rather polish them before calling them "Done" though.

+---

+# Current state

+I(Abdallah) have decided to just compress and upload the file instead of doing everything one by one.
+This isn't the final version, so there isn't really a point in uploading everything one by one and i do not know or remember a better method.
+Now i just need to figure out how to remove everything else i added